colesico/colesico-framework/README.md

 This project is licensed under the
 [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).

-## Versioning
+## Versioning policy

+This project uses modified semver approach.

-Version number: [major].[minor].[micro]
+Version number:

+[major].[minor].[micro]

 * [major] - Massive changes affecting many framework modules or a complete change of architecture.
             Requires significant client code changes.
-* [minor] - Minor or no breakages.
+* [minor] - Minimal loss of backward compatibility that affects a few framework modules.
-Changes require a few lines updating in the client code to make it work.
+            Changes may require a few lines updating in the client code to make it works.
-This also may not break an application compeletely.
-But it may cause partial degradation.
+            This also may not break an application completely, but it may cause partial degradation.
             Please, pay attention to check your code is working properly on such updates.
-* [micro]  - Changes do not require a client code updates to make it work.
+* [micro] - Backward compatible changes that do not require a client code updates to make it work.
             This may be a bugfixes, new compatible framework features, documentation updates, etc.

 Update 1.2.3 to 1.2.4 - should not require any client code changes.

 Update 1.2.3 to 1.3.0 - should require some code changes.

+Update 1.2.3 to 2.0.0 - require significant code changes.